boazsegev/iodine/README.md

 Iodine::Rack.start
 ```

+Of course, if you still want to use Rack's `hijack` API, Iodine will support you - but be aware that you will need to implement your own reactor and thread pool for any sockets you hijack (why do that when you can write a protocol object and have the main reactor manage the socket?).

 ## Can I try before before I buy?

 Well, it is **free** and **open source**, no need to buy.. and of course you can try it out.